 Table of Contents

-This article will show you how to create user stories, refine them like a designer, test them like an entrepreneur, and use them to creating better discussions like an agile coach.
+This article will show you how to create better user stories.
+You’ll learn how to write them like a designer, test them like an entrepreneur, and use them to drive better discussions like an agile coach.

 What is a user story?